Intervention Services

 OCD compulsions can sometimes include violent impulses, or the repetition itself can begin to cause harm.
 An example is someone whose compulsions drive them to be so terrified of germs that they continue washing their hands even as the skin becomes raw.

-What Are The Treatment Options for OCD?
+What Are the Treatment Options for OCD?

 Depending on the severity and any other anxiety disorders at play, there are treatment options for managing OCD symptoms.
 A combination of medication and psychological therapies will be used in many patients.
 Stress management also plays a role in treating OCD, as high stress can trigger symptoms to worsen in many patients.